 \subsection{Surrogate continuum model: Trajectory data}

-We now describe how to obtain a macroscopic model describing the motion of individual agents within the population by supposing that one of the individual agents in the population is {\em tagged} at time $t=0$ and its location tracked through time~\citep{Plank2026}.
-Let $P(x,y,t)$ denote the PDF for the agent's location at time $t$.
-To begin, let $P_{i,j}(t)$ denote the probability that the tagged agent is located at lattice site $(i,j)$ at time $t$.
-As previously, let $\langle N_{i,j}(t) \rangle$ denote the expected number of agents at site $(i,j)$.
-With this framework we may write a discrete conservation equation for the expected change in $\langle P_{i,j}(t) \rangle$ during a time step of duration $\tau$,
+We now derive a macroscopic model for the motion of a tagged agent within the population~\cite{Plank2026}.
+Suppose one agent is tagged at $t=0$ and tracked through time.
+Let $P(x,y,t)$ denote the probability density for its location at time $t$, and let $P_{i,j}(t)$ denote the corresponding discrete quantity.
+As before, $\langle N_{i,j}(t)\rangle$ denotes the expected occupancy of site $(i,j)$.
+The expected change in $\langle P_{i,j}(t)\rangle$ over a time step of duration $\tau$ is